samuelstalder/Whatsapp_Analysis/README.md

 ```
 avmessagelength
 ```
-Get the average messages per day:
+Get the average messages per day:*
 ```
 avmessagesperday
 ```
-Get the percentage of media:
+Get the percentage of media:*
 ```
 mediapermessage
 ```
-Get the percentage of messages per person:
+Get the percentage of messages per person:*
 ```
-messagesperperson
+messagesperperson <username>
 ```
-Get the percentage of messages per day:
+Get the percentage of messages per day:*
 ```
 messageperday
 ```

+*don't work properly

 ## Good to know
 * The parameter <username> is always optional.
 If nothing is specified, it takes all participants.